 By contrast, Lee says, “Rapid rehousing is market-rate housing for a very short term,” after which participants must sink or swim on their own.
 “They either return to homelessness, they get evicted, or they’re overpaying” for market-rate housing indefinitely, she says.

 “We actually don’t know what rapid rehousing will do in any market,” says Professor Rachel Fyall of the UW Evans School of Public Policy and Governance.
 “We just don’t have that data.”
+That’s not to say we don’t have any data on the efficacy of rapid rehousing; rather, Fyall points out that if the ultimate goal is to stably house homeless people in the long run, then we have to wait for the long run to happen.
 It’s plausible, she says, that Seattle’s never-ending rent increases could puncture rapid rehousing’s success, since the whole strategy depends on the availability of market-rate housing that low-income people can afford on their own.
 “But that is something to see,” she says.
 “We don’t have that evidence yet.”
 By contrast, says Fyall, the longer-term effects of transitional housing have been around long enough to enable us to make conclusions.
 “I am convinced by the research that transitional housing is not a smart intervention” for permanently reducing homelessness, says Fyall.
 “Full stop.”

 She’s also convinced that the real solution to homelessness is more housing, not just greater efficiency, regardless of the mechanism by which subsidized housing is distributed.
 “The challenge we have is our housing market,” says Fyall.
 “We can do smarter programs for trying to alleviate homelessness, but what we really need is more affordable housing generally…And that can be through subsidies, or that can be through the market.”